vipul-sharma20/slate/README.md

 them to open form from the notification message.
 Check API below in "Notifications and Reporting" section

+## API

+There are APIs to fetch, create, update and delete users, standup forms, user submissions over a date range etc..
+These can be used to integrate with a UI application.

+API usage, examples and doc at: [https://documenter.getpostman.com/view/803934/TVYKbwpd][3]

 ## DB

 This application uses SQLite DB which can be replaced with any other DB by the users of this repo.
 I am using SQLAlchemy as the ORM.

-## API

-There are APIs to fetch, create, update and delete standup forms, submissions and users.
-These can be used to integrate with a UI application.

-API usage, examples and doc at: [https://documenter.getpostman.com/view/803934/TVYKbwpd][3]

 ## Notifications and Reporting